 Eczema can be managed with moisturisers and steroid creams.
-The Department of Dermatology at Singapore General Hospital tells you what to look out for.
+A/Prof Pang Shiu Ming, from the Department of Dermatology at Singapore General Hospital (SGH), advises what to look out for.

 Eczema treatment: using moisturisers and topical steroids